-Finally, out of curiosity, if instead of considering only the observed isotropic fluxes, one were to assume that all expected but not yet measured isotropic fluxes (C$\nu$B, BBN neutrinos, cosmogenic) were also observed as expected, then the experimental upper bound on $f_P$ shown in the right panel of Fig.~\ref{fig:f_p_upper_limits} would be replaced by the one in the left panel of Fig.~\ref{fig:f_p_upper_limits_expected}.
-In this case the left panel of Fig.~\ref{fig:ratio} would be replaced by the right panel of Fig.~\ref{fig:f_p_upper_limits_expected}.
+Finally, out of curiosity, if instead of considering only the observed isotropic fluxes, one were to assume that all expected but not yet measured isotropic fluxes (C$\nu$B, BBN neutrinos, cosmogenic) were also observed as expected, then the experimental upper bound on $f_P$ shown in the right panel of figure~\ref{fig:f_p_upper_limits} would be replaced by the one in the left panel of figure~\ref{fig:f_p_upper_limits_expected}.
+In this case the left panel of figure~\ref{fig:ratio} would be replaced by the right panel of figure~\ref{fig:f_p_upper_limits_expected}.
 This is a completely unrealistic situation but this sets the source particle abundance which would give a signal at the same level as the observed and expected isotropic fluxes.